vardigroup/lisa/README.md

     Note that in the experiments conducted for the submission, we always let environment move first in the DFA game.
     Still, Lisa outputs "UNREALIZABLE", as this specification is unrealizable.

-*** Execute the experiments ***

-Due to the space limit, we are unable to provide the raw data of the experiments as they amount to 1.7GB.
-We can provide them upon request via an anonymous link durin gauthor response period.

-For reviewers who wish to run the experiments on their own machine, we provide two shell scripts in benchmarks folder for running the experiments.
-We assume that all executables are available in their respective folders as follows:

-lisa      --- lisa/
-ltlffol   --- lisa/ and Syft/build/bin
-Syft      --- Syft/build/bin

-==== DFA generation ====

-In this experiment, we compare Lisa to Lisa-Explicit, Lisa-Symbolic and MONA-based method.

-1. Go to benchmarks directory.

-    type chmod +x ./run_dfa_conversion.sh && ./run_dfa_conversion.sh

-    Currently the time limit is set to 3600 through a line of code time=3600 (1 hour).

-==== LTLf synthesis ====

-In this experiment, we compare LisaSynt to Syft+.

-1. Go to benchmarks directory.

-    type chmod +x ./run_synthesis.sh && ./run_synthesis.sh

-    Currently the time limit is set to 28800 (8 hour).

-The log files for each benchmark set can be found in their respective folders in the log folder inside the benchmarks folder.